amarh/openPLM/trunk/docs/en/user/plugin_ooo.rst

 Dependances
 -------------

-Of course, you need OpenOffice, this plugin has been test with the version 3.2.
+Of course, you need OpenOffice or LibreOffice, this plugin has been test with the version 3.2.
-You also need to have a valid Python environment (version 2.6) with the library Poster (available `here <http://atlee.ca/software/poster/#download>`_).
+On Linux, you also need to have a valid Python environment (version 2.6) with the library Poster (available `here <http://atlee.ca/software/poster/#download>`_).

 Build